László Tábori

+Biography

 Early career and rise to fame

 Tábori was born in Košice.
 Although he had already taken up running in his youth, his serious career only started in the early 1950s under Mihály Iglói, the legendary coach of Tábori's club, Honvéd Budapest.
 Already part of the world-record-breaking 1953 and 1954 4 x 1500 metres relay teams of Hungary and the Honvéd Budapest club respectively, he exploded to international fame in 1955, together with Iglói's other star pupils, Sándor Iharos and István Rózsavölgyi.
 On May 28, 1955, he became only the third man in the world to run a four-minute mile, running 3:59.0 and soundly beating both Chris Chataway and Brian Hewson.
 (For more than twenty years, he and Rózsavölgyi would remain the only Hungarians to run a four-minute mile.)
 On September 6, he equalled the 1500 metres world record (set just a month earlier by Iharos) with a time of 3:40.8.